 Friday, 27 November and Saturday, 28 November 2015

-The second symposium in the joint ANCB - Schindler Transit Management Group research project on contemporary urban peripheries worldwide
+The second symposium in the collaborative ANCB - Schindler Transit Management Group project on contemporary urban peripheries worldwide

 Part 1: Welcome and Introduction

 Hans-Jürgen Commerell, Director, ANCB The Aedes Metropolitan Laboratory, Berlin - 00:00:00 - 00:04:10